 Pepe Disc Cutter

-The Pepe disc cutter costs a bit more than economy models.
+The Pepe Disc Cutter Kit costs a bit more than economy models.
 It avoids the set gap problem because the block unit is in two pieces.
 You assemble the top one over the bottom part by slotting onto the pin (red arrow).
 The result is both the top and bottom pieces will firmly hold the metal sheet everywhere.

 Jill Erickson of Art Jewelry Magazine demonstrates in a video how to use this model.
 You will have to register (free) with their site to be able to see it.